Ombudsman Schemes

 Ombudsman services: Communications – Investigates complaints about communications companies.

-Ombudsman services: The Green Deal – Investigates complaints about a Green Deal provider.
-Also covers complaints where seller or landlord of a house fails to disclose key information about a Green Deal Plan such as an Energy Performance Certificate.
+Ombudsman services: Energy – Investigates complaints about gas or electricity companies.
+As of April 2025, they can also review disputes where the seller or landlord of the house fails to disclose information about a Green Deal plan.

-Parliamentary and Health Service Ombudsman -Organisation that considers complaints that government departments, a range of other public bodies in the UK, and the NHS in England, have not acted properly or fairly or have provided a poor service.
+Parliamentary and Health Service Ombudsman – Organisation that considers complaints that government departments, a range of other public bodies in the UK, and the NHS in England, have not acted properly or fairly or have provided a poor service.

 Pensions Ombudsman – Investigates complaints between members of pension schemes and the scheme administrators.